tarek-bs23/mongodb-performance-docs/docs/02-introduction.md

 - Understanding how MongoDB works under the hood is key to writing fast, scalable queries.

 This section lays the foundation for practical performance tuning with real examples and measurable improvements.

+> **Note**: All examples provided in this document are based on our custom-seeded MongoDB dataset.
+Your results may differ depending on the data populated using the provided script, as the structure and values may vary.